 If you don’t report the injuries you have sustained to your employer promptly, it might affect your right to seek workers’ compensation benefits.
 Your employer is not obligated to pay out any injury-related medical care or part of your earnings until you have given notice of the accident and are referred to a certified medical practitioner.

-You should consider hiring a seasoned Alabama workers’ compensation attorney to fight for your best interest and navigate you through the murky Workers’ compensation claim process.
+You should consider hiring a seasoned Birmingham workers’ compensation attorney to fight for your best interest and navigate you through the murky Workers’ compensation claim process.
 You will be dealing with insurance adjusters who are hired by insurance providers and whose job is to reduce the payout to as little as possible.
 The workers’ compensation carrier of your employer has an economic interest to deny your Alabama workers’ compensation claim.

 Some injuries in the workplace are more common compared to others.
 Individuals who perform physical labor are likely to get injured.
 That’s because they lift heavy objects and subject their bodies to strain all the time.